mayerrobert/jmurmel/lambda/README.md

     - `string-format` works like Java `String#format(String format, Object... args)`
     - `string-format-locale` works like Java `String#format(Locale loc, String format, Object... args)`, e.g. `(string-format-locale "en-US" "Hello Number %g" 1)`

-Most of these features can be disabled using commandline arguments.
-If you want to experiment with a bare-bones-Lisp use `--help` for details.

 Most (maybe all) tail calls including tail recursive calls are optimized away.

 Variables and functions share one namespace.